hollow22/equipment_rental/README.md

 4) Enter "localhost/equipment_rental" in the browser address.

-5) Click on "createdb.php"	"createtables.php" Respectively
+5) Click on "createdb.php"	"createtables.php" Respectively to create database tables